wellness for families

 Problematic childhood behaviors can result in kids and parents feeling alone and isolated.
 Children may feel misunderstood and different than their peers.
 Group therapy helps kids feel heard and known.
 It gives them the opportunity to relate to others while building skills, confidence in peer interactions, and overall improved relationships.
 Starting children in group therapy at a young age will support them in building these foundational skills to support them in healthy relationships for the rest of their lives.
 Group therapy can be a support for kids who are exhibiting problematic behaviors which may actually be due to anxiety, depression, grief, low self-esteem or many other mental health issues.
 These groups are often also helpful for parents.

-If you are not a current client at Sentier Psychotherapy, please email Sarah to get registered for a group: email@example.com.
-You will need to schedule a Group Intake (for all groups other than Teen Meditation, and Girls Empowerment ).
-Girls Empowerment group requires a 30 minute phone screening, which can also be arranged by emailing Sarah at firstname.lastname@example.org.
-An Intake is a 30 minute session with a therapist who will ask you a few questions to determine if you are an appropriate fit for the group in which you are interested.
+If you are not a current client at Sentier Psychotherapy, please email our Client Care Coordinator to get registered for a group: email@example.com.
+You may need to schedule a group screening intake.
+An Intake is an introductory session with a therapist who will ask you a few questions to determine if you are an appropriate fit for the group in which you are interested.

 If you are a current client at Sentier Psychotherapy, talk with your therapist about your interest in a group that is being offered.
 You and your therapist can talk about whether or not the group will be helpful to you in your current situation.